 No workplace has exactly the same needs as another, so it’s useful to find a financial products provider that allows you to build your own customized program.
 Survey employees to discover their specific needs, and then determine what to offer.

-From small-dollar emergency pay advances, student loan relief, or mobile-based money management, Integrity Data is here to help you.
+From student loan relief, financial advice advocates, or mobile-based money management, Integrity Data is here to help you.
 We have a variety of programs to fit the needs of any workplace.
 Put your employees’ financial concerns first this year, and discover how much your company will benefit!

 Need more financial wellness statistics to make your case for a program in your workplace?
 Download our infographic: 5 Shocking Facts about Employee Financial Stress and how it is Impacting Your Business.